codecov/contributing/CONTRIBUTING.md

 - Request review again via the "Reviewers" dropdown (There should be a yellow dot next to their name again).
 - Don’t rely on reviewers' mind-reading skills to know that you’re ready to have them look things over again.
+- Leave comment resolution to the reviewer so they can easily reference sections that you have addressed.

 [Return to top](#contributing)